aka-highend/library-web-app/README.md

 ## Overview

 Library web app for managing authors, members, borrowed records, and books in a library.
+Built using React and Vite

 ### Installing